quicwg/base-drafts/draft-ietf-quic-http.md

 different due to differing encoding, but the header fields and their values MUST be identical.
 Note that ordering of header fields is significant.
-A client MUST treat receipt of a PUSH_PROMISE with conflicting header field values for the same Push ID as a connection error of type HTTP_MALFORMED_PUSH_PROMISE.
+A client MUST treat receipt of a PUSH_PROMISE with conflicting header field values for the same Push ID as a connection error of type HTTP_MALFORMED_FRAME.

 Allowing duplicate references to the same Push ID is primarily to reduce duplication caused by concurrent requests.
 A server SHOULD avoid reusing a Push